 This curriculum is designed as an instructors guide.
 It is intended to give instructors in a variety of settings information on the scientific basis for Organic Farming and Gardening.
-It can be used in its entirety as a full course or selected sections can be inserted as a supplement to a general course on agriculture or gardening.
-The design assumes that instructors will have access to curricula that cover general agricultural topics, such as tillage and cultivation equipment and greenhouse management.
-Information in these areas is limited in this curriculum, to specific organic management techniques which may not be included in existing curricula.
+It can be used in its entirety as a full course, or selected sections can be inserted as a supplement to a general course on agriculture or gardening.
+The design assumes that instructors will have access to curricula that cover general agricultural topics, such as tillage and cultivation equipment, and greenhouse management as information in these areas is limited in this course.

 Each unit has a title page which lists all the resources available in the curriculum to teach that unit.
 Resources include: